tkglaser/tkglaser.github.io/marketing-strategy.md

   - Scientists
     - Albert Einstein

+### Channels
+Main Communication channels:
+- Social media
+- Referrals
+- Local networking groups
+- Build a mailing list

 ### Networking
 - Contact all previous clients for 3 referrals each
 - Contact 2 of them per day
-- Find CEOs/CTOs on Linkedin and contact them
+- Find CEOs/CTOs on LinkedIn and in-mail them

 ### Social media
 - Twitter
-  - 2 posts a day
-- Linkedin
+- LinkedIn
-  - 2 posts a day
+- Target: 2 posts a day

 ### Physical Meetups
+- Local entrepreneur groups on meetup.com
+- Local 4N networking groups
-- 1 per week
+- Target: 1 per week
-- Meetup.com entrepreneur groups

 ### Digital products
+Write ebooks, longer articles or series of articles that cannot be found online for free.
+Possible topics:
-- Which technology is right for my business
+- "Which technology is right for my business"
-- Do I need a mobile app
+- "Do I need a mobile app?"
+- 5 day crash course in lean start-up

 ### Mailing list
-- Onboarding
+- On-boarding
-  - Subscribe box/popup on the home page
+  - Subscribe box/pop-up on the home page
-  - Give away free digital product
+  - Give away free a digital product for every sign up
-  - 5 day crash course of something
 - Topics
   - Provide value (see content to share)
-  - Share availability
+  - Share my availability for project work
   - Occasional sales pitch
 - Frequency
   - At least once a week

 ### What NOT to do
+Things that are not focused and a waste of my time.
 - No more tech blogging
   - It's irrelevant to the entrepreneurial target audience
-  - It only becomes relevant if I ever move into training people again
+  - It only becomes relevant if I ever move into training people again which is a different business entirely
 - No random stuff that I find interesting
   - All postings on social media must be relevant to the target audience